 These courses are being held in the Peak District close to Fox House on the edge of Sheffield, and are accessible by public transport.
-Each course is limited to a maximum of 6 people, with places costing £85.00 per person.
+Each course is limited to a maximum of 6 people, with places costing £85.00 per person (not including lunch).

 Beginners’ Digital Photography (Part 1) – Getting off Auto Mode.

-We are also running this course from May to October every month in the Peak District near Bakewell.
+We also run this course on various dates from May to October not far from Bakewell in the Derbyshire Peak District.
 See here for further details of our beginners’ photography courses in the Peak District.

 Beginners’ Digital Photography (Part 2) – Getting Creative.

-A tripod will be necessary for these courses, but we will be able to lend you one if you don’t already own one.
-Filters will also be available to borrow on the day.
+A tripod will be necessary for this course, but we will be able to lend you one if you don’t already own one.
+A range of filters will also be available for you to borrow on the day.

 We also run this course in other parts of Derbyshire and the Peak District.
 You can see more details of all our beginners’ digital photography (part 2) courses here.